Stingray (1985 TV series): Production

-The 1986 8-episode first season of Stingray was filmed in Southern California.
+The 1986 eight-episode first season of Stingray was filmed in Southern California.
 Later that year, with a favorable exchange rate between the US and Canadian dollars being a win/win for US producers, series creator, Stephen J. Cannell, upon advice from series leading man Nick Mancuso, decided to shoot the second season of the series in Toronto.
 However, so many producers were shooting in Toronto that no crews were available to man any additional productions.
 Consequently, Cannell shot the first seven episodes of Stingray's second season in Calgary instead with the remaining eight episodes being shot in Vancouver.

 Music

 Music, by veteran TV composers Mike Post, Pete Carpenter, and Walter Murphy, long-time collaborators with Cannell, played a large part in the series.
 In addition to frequent quick-cutting of visuals in time with the incidental music, the show also inserted music video style interludes, complete with original, script-specific "pop songs" written by Stephen Geyer (co-writer "Theme for The Greatest American Hero", "Theme for Hardcastle & McCormick", "Theme for Blossom", etc.) and Post, and sung by (usually) semi-obscure pop and rock vocalists (for example, David Pack singing "Signs of Human Error" in the episode "Playback").
 Notable vocalists include José Feliciano, Richie Havens, Taj Mahal, Timothy B. Schmit, Jennifer Warnes.

 Uniquely, the end credits featured still photos of the production crew working on the episode.

-In the episode, Sometimes You Gotta' Sing The Blues, a song of same title was sung by Lois Blaisch, but the song was never released publicly.
+In the episode "Sometimes You Gotta' Sing The Blues", a song of the same title was sung by Lois Blaisch, but the song was never released publicly.